purpleladydragons/KhanProject/README.md

 If you do not want to install these packages, I have included a video of the visualization on a small graph (visualization.mov).

-Also, here is a slow gif of the visualization process:
+Also, here is a low quality gif of the visualization process:
 ![gif of viz](https://github.com/purpleladydragons/KhanProject/blob/master/visualization.gif)

 Tests